Why is it the some air purifiers are said to emit ozone while other air purifiers claim to be ozone free?

 The main thing you’ll notice if your air purifier creates ozone is the smell.
 Ozone has a very distinctive smell comparable to bleach or antiseptic.

 Most companies that sell ozone air purifiers market the smell as an after a thunderstorm freshness.
 You’ll have to be the judge of that for yourself.
+I think, personally the smell of ozone coming from a air purifier is quite a bit stronger than the freshness of a storm.

 If your air purifier has a blue light shining from it then you have a UV lamp.
 Ultraviolet light creates ozone as by-product.
+That doesn’t indicate in itself that there is a dangerous level of ozone being released.
+UV is used in all sorts of industries including the medical industry to eliminate germs and bacteria.

 Does your air purifier and the surrounding surfaces gets extra dusty.
 If they do, it’s because your air purifier is creating negative ions that attach themselves to dust.